ParallelMaths/parallel/pages/8-05-rocket-maths.md

 Crudely, this equation tells you the distance an object falls under the influence of gravity during a given time.
 This is how you read the equation:

-*	_“s”_ is the distance in metres, because the Latin word for space (or distance) is 'spatium’.
+*	_“s”_ is the distance in metres, because the Latin word for space (or distance) is 'spatium'.
-*	_“a”_ is the acceleration due to gravity and has a value of 10 m/s<sup>2</sup> (although it has a different value in the film, because Americans use different units.
+*	_“a”_ is the acceleration due to gravity and has a value of 10 m/s<sup>2</sup> (although it has a different value in the film, because Americans use different units).
 *	_“t”_ is the time in seconds.

 ::: problem id=2_1 marks=2